Nursery - Dragonfly Class - Mrs Childs

 - Continued blending and segmenting

-Maths Learning – This Term at LPS Nursery.
+Mathematics – This Term at LPS Nursery

 At LPS Nursery, we explore early maths through fun, hands-on experiences, songs, stories, and play.
 Children are encouraged to notice patterns, compare quantities, and explore shapes as they build a secure understanding of numbers and mathematical concepts.